brandiherrera/migraine-app-full-stack-capstone-react/README.md

 **Dashboard**

-As a returning user I want to record a new migraine record, view my saved records, and see migraine articles so I can explore my trends and update as I wish.
+As a returning user I want to record a new migraine record and view my saved records and data so I can discover my trends and most common occurring statistics as I wish.

-**Migraine Log**
+**Migraine Tracker**

 As a returning user I want to view my migraine log so I can find trends, view what has helped me previously, and share with a healthcare professional so I may find a suitable treatment moving forward.